tobiasvanderwerff/full-page-handwriting-recognition/README.md

 ## Synthetic data augmentation

-Additionally, this repo includes an implementation of one of the synthetic data augmentation schemes used in the paper, namely combining random spans of words from IAM to create new line or form images.
-Initial experiments suggest that the synthetic data augmentation can significantly improve performance on the validation set.
+Additionally, this repo includes an implementation of the synthetic data augmentation scheme used in the paper, namely combining random spans of words from IAM to create new line or form images.
 Below is an example of a generated form image (for more examples, check out the notebook `synthetic_data_augmentation.ipynb`).

 ![synthetic_form_example](img/synthetic_form_example.png)

 This synthetic data augmentation can be included in training by setting the `--synthetic_augmentation_proba` flag, which indicates the probability of applying the synthetic data augmentation.
-For example, setting `--synthetic_augmentation_proba 0.3` means that in every batch, roughly 30% will consist of synthetic data.
+For example, setting `--synthetic_augmentation_proba 0.3` means that on average, 30% of every batch will consist of synthetic data.

 ## Preliminary results